rbms-bsc/DCRMR/_pages/Ppdm/Manufacture-statement.md

 ## 5.29.3 General rule

-<a name="5.29.3.1">5.29.3.1</a> Transcribe the manufacture statement in the form and order in which it is presented in the source, unless instructed otherwise by specific instructions.
+<a name="5.29.3.1">5.29.3.1</a> Transcribe the manufacture statement in the form and order in which it is presented on the preferred source of information, unless specifically instructed otherwise (see [Transcription, 0.4.94.05](/DCRMR/general-rules/Transcription/0.4.94.05)).

 >Example:
 ><CITE>Carlisle : Printed at the Patriot Office, Arcade, Lowther Street</CITE>